holly-cummins/hallucination-generator/README.md

     - How many r's in strawberry
     - Math
     - What is the efficiency of kangaroo on a trampoline
+    - Why is the English Channel called the English Channel?
     - What is the world record for crossing the English Channel on foot
 4. You should get ridiculous and implausible answers